sustech-topology/TopCap/README.md

 #### Deriving phonetic data from natural speech

-Use [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) to align each speech signal into phonetic segments.
+Use [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) (MFA) to align each speech signal into phonetic segments.
 The detailed guidance of MFA can be found on the [Installation Page](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html).
 The following steps help align each speech into phonetic segments.
 See [Montreal Forced Aligner Tutorial](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html) for more explanations.

 - Download the acoustic model and dictionary.
   ```